JayMellor/markdown-cv/index.md

 **Other**
 - Preference to a Functional Programming approach when developing
-- Common use of Docker for containing database and Redis caching
+- Common user of Docker for containing database and Redis caching
 - Knowledge of AWS, in particular EC2 for program deployment
+- Familiar with Scrum, and a proponent of collaboration and pair-programming

 ## Professional Experience